-8893 Pinnacle Health Internship Grade 12 Release Time: Periods 6-9 1.0 cr Course Prerequisite:Internship Application (Appendix F).
-Return to Mrs. Consevage, Career Coordinator by March 15 Students in 11th grade must complete an application in the spring to be considered for the program.
+8893 UPMC Pinnacle Health Internship Program Grade 12 Periods 6-9 1.0 cr Course Prerequisite: Internship Application (Appendix F).
+Return to Mrs. Consevage, Career Coordinator by March 1 Students in 11th grade must complete an application in the spring to be considered for the program.
 Students are interviewed at Pinnacle prior to acceptance into the program.
 Only two students from Cumberland Valley are chosen for this program.
-Students volunteer every afternoon at Pinnacle Hospital from 1:00-3:00.
-Students MUST also participate in the two day training in June as well as the summer internship program at Pinnacle.
+Students volunteer every afternoon at Pinnacle Hospital from 1:00-3:00, where they rotate through five departments of the hospital over a semester.
+Students MUST also participate in the two day training in June, as well as the summer internship program at Pinnacle.
 Weekly journals and a reflection report are required to fulfill program requirements.
 Pre-approval by Mrs. Consevage is required in order to earn credit.

-8895 Holy Spirit Health Careers Grade 12 Semester 1, Periods 1 and 2 1.0 cr Course Prerequisite: Internship Application (Appendix F).
-Return to Mrs. Consevage, Career Coordinator by March 1 Through a partnership with Holy Spirit Hospital, students spend the first marking period of their senior year exploring career opportunities of a large health care system.
-This program is on-site at Holy Spirit.
+8895 Geisinger Holy Spirit Health Careers Program Grade 12 Semester 1, Periods 1 and 2 1.0 cr Course Prerequisite: Internship Application (Appendix F).
+Return to Mrs. Consevage, Career Coordinator by March 1 Through a partnership with Geisinger Holy Spirit Hospital, students spend the first marking period of their senior year exploring career opportunities of a large health care system by rotating through 35 departments in the hospital.
+This program is on-site at Geisinger Holy Spirit Monday-Friday from 7:30 am - 9:00 am.
 Participation in this program is competitive and part of a partnership with ten other school districts.
 Class size is limited to 20 students with a maximum of two students from CV.
 Upon completion of this program at the end of Marking Period 1, students will then volunteer in a health related field during Marking Period 2 during the same time frame.
 Students must make arrangements for their volunteer assignment with the approval of the Career Coordinator.
 Pre-approval by Mrs. Consevage is required in order to earn credit.